Refinery29 Loves: Everything To See & Shop In March

 Welcome to Refinery29 Loves, the monthly news bulletin where you’ll find the best things to shop and see in fashion and beauty right now.

 But just because fashion month is over, doesn’t mean that the beauty and style space doesn’t have anything exciting left to offer.
-In the coming weeks, an internet-favourite sunscreen is getting a makeover, alongside a star-studded campaign from a high-street sweetheart.
+This month, an internet-favorite sunscreen is getting a makeover, alongside a star-studded campaign from a high-street sweetheart.
 To discover all the new March launches turning our heads this month, read on ahead.